 The photo above shows a high view of part of the camping area during a peak holiday period.
 We have a total of 35 campsites on several terraced levels - you can see their layout on the park map.
 Currently, less than half these sites are available to holiday campers, the others are reserved for privately owned holiday vans, which are only occasionally occupied; because of this, the park is never crowded, even in peak periods.
 (Most of the "annuals" tend to avoid the busy periods.)

 Our amenities block is situated on the topmost level of the camping area of the park.
 It is basic, but clean and spacious, with two showers and three toilets in both the men's and the ladies' areas.
 Other facilities include a coin-op laundry, with two washing machines and a dryer, and washing up/hot water facilities for campers.
-We do not have a camp kitchen.

 Our powered sites are on a series of terraces on a gently sloping hill, with plenty of trees to keep things pleasant.
 Guests are welcome to borrow fire drums for campfires when fire restrictions permit, and subject to some other usage restrictions.
 Above, in residence, is "Queen" Wilma Hayne.